 Other than the Climatron and Japanese Garden, we found the most interesting and beautiful gardens to be the Boxwood Garden, Lehmann Rose Garden, Butterfly Garden (because Monica loves butterflies), and English Woodland Garden.

 One of the most interesting features at the Missouri Botanical Garden was The Stumpery.
 A garden built of and around extirpated stumps, these oddly shaped tree remains are arranged in ornamental fashion, their cavities packed with ferns and ground cover.
-It was a squirrel village of epic renown.
-The undergrowth rattled with the movement of the little critters, trails shaking in the direction they moved.

 Just minutes from downtown reside 1,300 acres of sculpted landscape, creeks and trails, lakes and fields, and beautifully designed buildings, all backdropped by the city skyline.